-Ho Chin Minh City is the largest city of Vietnam and has vibrant, busy streets along with many places to visit such as- War Remnants Museum, Former Presidential Palace, Notre Dame Cathedral, Saigon Post Office and Ben Tanh Market which has a fame for collective Souvenirs.
+Ho Chin Minh City is the largest city of Vietnam and has vibrant, busy streets along with many places to visit such as- War Remnants Museum, Former Presidential Palace, Notre Dame Cathedral, Saigon Post Office and Ben Tanh Market which has fame for collective Souvenirs.

-Seychelles is like a beautiful poetry written on a piece of paper.
+Seychelles is like beautiful poetry written on a piece of paper.
 With its pristine rain-forests and hidden beaches, it is a gift to mankind.
 An archipelago of 115 islands, it t is easily one of the most soothing destinations in Africa.

 Seychelles offers a Visitors Permit On Arrival for Indians free of charge for a period of 3 months if you have adequate funds and a return ticket.
-If you feel like you can’t get enough of the island, you can further extend your stay for a period of 3 months upto a maximum stay of 12 months from the date of issue.
+If you feel like you can’t get enough of the island, you can further extend your stay for a period of 3 months up to a maximum stay of 12 months from the date of issue.
 You would have to pay around 5000 SCR for the same.

 How to get there:

-There is a non-stop 4 hour long flight from Mumbai to Mahe in Seychelles and you can get a great deal upon booking in advance.
+There is a non-stop 4-hour long flight from Mumbai to Mahe in Seychelles and you can get a great deal upon booking in advance.
 Other flights usually go via Abu Dhabi or Dubai.